 When it happens to you, chronic pain does not discriminate if you are young or old, rich or poor, man or woman.
 Countless people suffer in silence every day because they don't realize there are effective treatments available.
 It is important to understand that chronic pain is not just a certain amount of pain per week.
 It is a pain that refuses to go away and keeps nagging at all times.
 And underestimating your condition could lead to more debilitating complications.

-The first symptom of a problem is denial, and it is often the most difficult to overcome.
-When it starts out, you might only be experiencing minor discomfort, especially if it's a new injury.
+When pain starts, you might only be experiencing minor discomfort, especially if it's a new injury.
 However, as time goes by, your pain becomes chronic which means that you must start taking it more seriously and get professional help from a New York pain management specialist.
 Below are five common chronic pain symptoms to look out for that you might be ignoring.

 1. Body Aches that Won't Go Away